krosburg/m2m_status_checker/README.md

 Checks the science data status of all CE and RSN streamed instruments in the OOI Cabled Observatory.

 ## ooicreds
-You will need to create your own ooicreds.py with the following information:
+You will need to create your own ooicreds.py with the following variables:

 <code>UKEY</code> Your OOI user login key